Learning in Matching Games with Bandit Feedback: Introduction

-We prove that our algorithm achieves a regret of \( \tilde{O}\left(\sqrt{T\carI\carJ\carP\carA} \right) \), where \( \carI \) and \( \carJ \) are the number of actions available to each agent on the two sides, and \( \carP \) and \( \carA \) denote the number of agents on each side, respectively.
-This bound unifies and generalizes existing results in the literature, all of which are based on UCB-style algorithms.
-Specifically, when each agent has only one available action (i.e., \( \carI = \carJ = 1 \)), the setting reduces to a classical two-sided matching problem, and our regret matches the bound \( \tilde{O}(\sqrt{T\carP\carA}) \) from Theorem 6.6 in~\cite{jagadeesan2021learning2}.
-On the other extreme, when there is only one agent on each side (i.e., \( \carP = \carA = 1 \)), our regret becomes \( \tilde{O}(\sqrt{T\carI\carJ}) \), which corresponds exactly to the regret bound of the UCB algorithm proposed in~\cite{o2021matrix} for learning in ZSGs with bandit feedback.
+\paragraph{4) Theoretical Analysis:} We prove that our algorithm achieves a regret of \( \tilde{O}\!\left(\sqrt{T\carI\carJ\carP\carA}\right) \), where \( \carI \) and \( \carJ \) denote the number of actions available to agents on the two sides, and \( \carP \) and \( \carA \) denote the number of agents on each side, respectively.
+This bound unifies and generalizes existing results in the literature, which are based on UCB-style algorithms.
+Specifically, when each agent has only one available action (i.e., \( \carI = \carJ = 1 \)), the setting reduces to a classical two-sided matching problem, and our regret matches the bound \( \tilde{O}(\sqrt{T\carP\carA}) \) from Theorem~6.6 in~\cite{jagadeesan2021learning2}.
+On the other extreme, when there is only one agent on each side (i.e., \( \carP = \carA = 1 \)), our regret becomes \( \tilde{O}(\sqrt{T\carI\carJ}) \).
+As we prove in Appendix~\ref{app:ZSG}, this matches the regret bound of the UCB algorithm proposed in \cite{o2021matrix} for ZSGs when both agents follow the algorithm in a self-play scenario.

+\paragraph{5) Empirical Analysis:}We additionally conduct experiments on synthetic instances to further support our theoretical results.
+We compare our UCB algorithms in three different scenarios to gain better insights into the convergence of our approach.
+Specifically, we consider: 1) \textbf{Self-play}, where agents on both sides follow the UCB algorithm as described in our method; 2) \textbf{Nash-response}, where one side of the market selects the minimax strategy assuming known utilities for the agents; and 3) \textbf{Best-response}, where one side of the market commits to the best response, knowing the actions of the other opponent and their utilities.

+\paragraph{6) Future directions:} As a broader contribution, our work opens several interesting research directions, including relaxing our current assumptions, exploring alternative models, and establishing stronger convergence guarantees to equilibria.

+\paragraph{Paper structure.} Section~\ref{sec:prem} presents preliminaries on ZSGs and two-sided matching.
+Section~\ref{sec:social_games} describes the intersection of these settings, defines the learning problem, and introduces our proposed regret measure.
+Section~\ref{sec:Algo} presents our UCB algorithm, while Section~\ref{sec:Result} provides our main theorem alongside empirical results.
+Section~\ref{sec:conclusion} concludes and outlines potential future directions.
+Finally, all omitted proofs can be found in the Appendix.